-Solution Expert A is a web-based tool that assists in the design, configuration, quoting, and ordering of Cisco Unified Communications products.
-Solution Expert is available for Cisco sales and partner systems engineers with Cisco Unified Communications specializations.
+Solution Expert is a web-based tool that assists in the design, configuration, quoting, and ordering of Cisco Unified Communications products.
+Solution Expert is available for Cisco sales and partner systems engineers who have Cisco Unified Communications specializations.

 With the Solution Expert tool, users can generate a recommended solution based on their requirements.
 Users can modify the recommended configuration if desired.
 Solution Expert validates any changes when it presents the new solution.
 Solution Expert also generates a bill of materials with list pricing, a Visio diagram, and other design documentation.
+To access Solution Expert, go to the following URL.
 For an overview of how to use the tool, see the introductory PDF on the home page.